 The most important whiteflies in Florida are citrus whitefly (Dialeurodes citri), the cloudy-winged whitefly (Singhiella [=Dialeurodes] citrifolii), the wooly whitefly (Aleurothrixus floccosus), and citrus blackfly (A. woglumi).
-These insects are generally present in most groves in very low numbers and are normally under good biological control by various specialist parasitoids and generalist predators.
+These insects are generally present in most groves in very low numbers and are normally under good biological control by various specialist parasitoids and generalist predators, including the entomopathenogenic fungus Aschersonia alyrodis, which can provide excellent control of whitefly nymphs.
 Whiteflies are dependent on new growth for their development and reproduction; consequently, they are active in citrus only during periods of flush.
 Populations are rarely high enough to warrant treatment unless biological control has been disrupted.
 Large populations of these insects can deposit considerable volumes of honeydew, leading to sooty mold accumulation.
 Serious infestations of whiteflies are an indication that management practices should be reviewed.